12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 Procedure

-- Pour water in a big bowl and mix the urad dal and fenugreek seeds.
+- Pour water into a big bowl and mix the urad dal and fenugreek seeds.
 Cover with a lid and set aside for four hours.
 This is your first blend.

 - Mix the ukda chawal and joda poha with water in a big bowl and set that aside to soak for 4 hours.
 This is your second blend.

-- Wash, drain the first blend and blend it in a food processor using a cup of water.
+- Wash and drain the first blend, then blend it in a food processor using 1 cup of water.
 Transfer that to another bowl and set aside.

-- Do the same for the second blend in another bowl but use one and a half cups of water this time for the blending.
+- Repeat the process for the second blend in another bowl, using one and a half cups of water for blending this time.

-- Mix well the first and second blends now, adding in the salt.
+- Mix the first and second blends well, then add the salt.

-- Let this ferment for 12 hours by covering with a lid.
+- Let this ferment for 12 hours, covered with a lid.

-- Blend the mixture well after fermenting and transfer it in spoonfuls onto a greased idli moulds.
+- Blend the mixture well after fermenting and transfer it in spoonfuls onto a greased idli mould.

-- Steam for 10 to 12 minutes until they look done.
+- Steam for 10 to 12 minutes, or until they appear done.

 - Let the idlis cool and repeat the steps above to make more idlis using the remaining batter.